-Park Jin-Young's net worth: The success story of the JYP entertainment founder
+Park Jin-young's net worth: The success story of the JYP Entertainment founder

 – Which Korean entertainment company is the richest?

-According to All Kpop, HYBE is the richest entertainment company in South Korea with a market capitalisation of KRW 8.2 trillion or around USD 6.5 billion.
+According to All Kpop, HYBE is the richest entertainment company in South Korea with a market capitalisation of KRW 8.2 trillion or around USD 6.5 billion (INR 5,03,30 crore approx.).

 – What are the three biggest K-pop companies?